 White Rabbit: Animators visited a shelter for abandoned rabbits to observe their characteristics

 Disney, which stands to lose upwards of £40million because of this row, says that 97 per cent of box office takings happen within eight weeks, and argues that it is only asking for this flexibility in the case of perhaps two movies a year.
+Last week the company sent two executives from Hollywood to try to find a solution.

 Burton himself transferred filming from Cornwall, where a lot of exterior scenes were shot, to Los Angeles, where the technology would be brought into play.
 Scenes were filmed in front of all-green backgrounds which were then overlaid digitally.